 Prepare Tofu

 - When you remove the blocks of tofu from the package, the tofu should feel very dense.
-If the tofu has been sitting in a lot of liquid, pat the blocks of tofu with a towel.
-Then, slice the tofu into 1-inch cubes.
+If the tofu has been sitting in a lot of liquid, wrap a towel around the tofu and gently squeeze it to remove excess moisture.
+Then, slice the tofu into 3/4 to 1-inch cubes.

 Pan Fry Tofu

-- Heat a large non-stick pan with 2 tablespoons of oil over medium-high heat.
+- Heat a large non-stick or cast iron pan with 2 tablespoons of oil over medium-high heat.
 Transfer the tofu pieces to the pan.
 If you can’t fit all the tofu pieces at once, cook them in batches.
-Sprinkle 1/4 teaspoon of salt over the tofu.
+(If you’re cooking 20 ounces of tofu, you likely need to cook in batches.)
+Sprinkle a small pinch of salt over the tofu.

 - Pan fry the tofu until the bottom side is golden brown, about 3 minutes.
 Flip them over to another side and pan fry the tofu until golden brown.
-Sprinkle another 1/4 teaspoon of salt over the tofu pieces.
-I usually pan fry just 4 sides of the tofu, though I fried all 6 for the photos that you see in the post.
-Each time you flip the tofu over, sprinkle another 1/4 teaspoon of salt over the tofu, until you’ve sprinkled 1 teaspoon of kosher salt total.
+Sprinkle another small pinch of salt over the tofu pieces.
+When I’m cooking this recipe for dinner, I only pan fry 2 sides of the tofu until golden brown, but feel free to pan fry more if you want more texture.
+(I pan fried all 6 sides for the photos you see in the post.)

 Cook the Sauce